 Customize page and site titles

 Search engines typically prioritize site titles, page titles, blog post titles, and headings.
 These titles also appear in browser tabs and search results, so it's important to write them so they’re friendly to both search bots and human readers.
 To learn more, visit Adding keywords for SEO.

-You can set default title formats for the homepage, collections (like Blog, Gallery, Album, Products, and Event Pages), and items (like blog posts and events).
+You can set default title formats for the homepage, collections (like Blog, Gallery, Album, Products, and Event Pages), and collection items (like blog posts and events).
 You can manually enter text or use default variables.
-Using default title formats (versus customizing them for every post) helps to keep your formatting consistent for all content.
+Using default title formats, versus customizing them for every post, keeps your formatting consistent for all content.
 To learn more, visit Customizing title formats.

-Differentiate page titles and navigation titles
+Differentiate SEO titles and navigation titles

 Structure content with headings

 Like titles, search engines typically give headings a higher priority.
 Clear headings that describe the content that follows make it easier for search engines to detect the major themes of your site.
-At the same time, they help visitors scan your page and quickly find the information they're looking for.
+At the same time, they help visitors skim your page and quickly find the information they're looking for.

 Add alt text to images